DPDK/dpdk/doc/guides/freebsd_gsg/build_dpdk.rst

     Within the configuration files, the RTE_MACHINE configuration value is set to native, which means that the compiled software is tuned for the platform on which it is built.
-For more information on this setting, and its possible values, see the *Intel® DPDK Programmers Guide*.
+For more information on this setting, and its possible values, see the *DPDK Programmers Guide*.

 To install and make the target, use "gmake install T=<target>".